 These technologies include forward-collision warning and automatic emergency braking, which can warn the driver of an upcoming hazard and act if the driver doesn’t respond.
-Connected-vehicle (CV) -or vehicle-to-everything (V2X) technologies allow vehicles to relay important safety information to each other to avoid crashes.
+Connected-vehicle (CV) -or vehicle-to-everything (V2X) technologies allow vehicles to relay important safety information to other vehicles and to the infrastructure to avoid crashes.

 Yet, these life-saving technologies are not required to be standard equipment on passenger and commercial vehicles (such as heavy-duty trucks and school buses) on the road today.
 And consumers are often unaware of the availability and capabilities of these technologies.
-The National Highway Traffic Safety Administration (NHTSA) has not developed comprehensive performance standards for these technologies, nor does it effectively evaluate them and include this information in its vehicle safety ratings.
+The National Highway Traffic Safety Administration (NHTSA) has also not developed comprehensive performance standards for these technologies, nor does it effectively evaluate them and include this information in its vehicle safety ratings.

 Additionally, we were alarmed by the recent regulatory decision by the Federal Communications Commission to substantially shrink the communication spectrum dedicated to connected-vehicle technology.
 That action has hindered safety progress, threatening the basic viability of V2X.
 The Department of Transportation must lead and implement a plan for nationwide V2X deployment.

 Lessons Learned: NTSB Investigations

 The following crashes and report best exemplify why this safety improvement is needed.

 Mt.
 Pleasant, PA | January 2020

 Collision Between a Sport Utility Vehicle Operating with Partial Driving Automation and a Crash Attenuator

 to Prevent and Mitigate Rear-End Crashes | May 2015